httpsvarad/Sangeet/README.md

-# 🎶 Sangeet: Musician Hire Platform
+# 🎶 Sangeet: Musician Hiring Platform

-**Musician Hire Platform** is a responsive and user-friendly website designed to help users connect with talented musicians for events, gatherings, or personal projects.
+**Sangeet** is a responsive and user-friendly website designed to help users connect with talented musicians for events, gatherings, or personal projects.
 Developed as part of an internship assignment, the platform features **pricing cards**, **embedded audio tracks**, and an easy-to-use **contact form** integrated with **EmailJS** for seamless communication.

 ---